samuelschnurr/stock-hub/StockHubApi/README.md

 ### Using an CLI

-Open the `dotnet` CLI and navigate to the folder where the `.csproj` of the `StockHubApi` project is located.
+Open the `dotnet` CLI and navigate to the folder where the `.csproj` of the project `StockHubApi` is located.

 Run the following command to build the project:

 ```
 dotnet build
 ```

 Now setup the database with the command:

 ```
 dotnet ef database update
 ```

-After that can run the project under Kestrel by:
+After that you can run the project under Kestrel by:

 ```
 dotnet run